 - Most effective for killing pest

 - Least environment destructive

 Organic Pest Control Effectiveness

 Both synthetic and organic methods are effective in controlling the pest.
-Synthetic pesticide acts faster they comprise harsh chemicals which especially engineered to disrupt pest-specific biological function.
-While the organic method works relatively slower and seeks patience.
+Synthetic pesticide acts faster.
+They comprise harsh chemicals which especially engineered to disrupt pest-specific biological functions.
+At the same time, the organic method works relatively slower and seeks patience.